jcbrill/scons-prototypes/README.md

 # scons-prototypes
-Throwaway code snippets, fragments, and scripts for SCons testing and prototyping.
+Code snippets, fragments, and scripts for SCons research, testing, and prototyping.